Scotoseesaw model implied by dark right-handed neutrinos: Conclusion and outlook

 \section{Conclusion and outlook}

-We have shown that if the three right-handed neutrinos---the right-handed parters of the usual left-handed neutrinos---possess a dark gauge charge while the standard model particles do not, their charges would be $0,-1,+1$ in order for the theory to be consistent at quantum level.
-This new theory implies naturally the scotoseesaw mechanism which induces appropriate neutrino masses via both contributions of DM (scotogenic) and non-DM (seesaw) right-handed neutrinos.
-The dark matter candidate is either one of the dark right-handed neutrinos or one of the neutral dark scalars, obtaining a mass at TeV, possessing a correct abundance enhanced by the new Higgs mass resonance $m_{\mathrm{DM}}=\fr 1 2 m_{H_2}$, and potentially scattering with nucleon via the standard model Higgs exchange.
+We have shown that if the three right-handed neutrinos---the right-handed partners of the usual left-handed neutrinos---possess a dark gauge charge while the standard model particles do not, their charges would be $0,-1,+1$ in order for the theory to be consistent at the quantum level.
+This new theory naturally implies the scotoseesaw mechanism which induces appropriate neutrino masses via both contributions of DM (scotogenic) and non-DM (seesaw) right-handed neutrinos.
+The dark matter candidate is either one of the dark right-handed neutrinos or one of the neutral dark scalars, obtaining a mass at TeV, possessing a correct abundance enhanced by the new Higgs mass resonance $m_{\mathrm{DM}}=\fr 1 2 m_{H_2}$, and potentially scattering with nucleons via the standard model Higgs exchange.

 Since the present work has not signified a kinetic mixing, or this mixing is small, $Z'$ does not significantly couple to usual fermions.
 Hence, the current colliders \cite{lepii,lhc1,lhc2} do not make a constraint on $Z'$.
-Similarly, the other new particles, such as DM ($\nu_{3R}$ or $R_1$) and non-DM ($\nu_{1R}$ and $H_2$), would exhibit negligible signals at the present colliders because they interact rather weak with the normal matter.
+Similarly, the other new particles, such as DM ($\nu_{3R}$ or $R_1$) and non-DM ($\nu_{1R}$ and $H_2$), would exhibit negligible signals at the present colliders because they interact rather weakly with the normal matter.
 However, the projected HL-LHC and ILC may be worth exploring for them when the energy and sensitivity are enhanced.